atunanggara/blog/_posts/2020-03-25-First-Post.md

 ## Summary

-I hope that this post will help others who are trying to set up their first fastpages site.
+I hope that this post will help others who are trying to set up their `Index Page` and `About Me` fastpages site.
 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/atunanggara/) or [Twitter](https://twitter.com/atun_anggara) if you have any questions!